MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 - A [CoPilot+ PC](/windows/ai/npu-devices/) is required to use this feature.
 AMD-based CoPilot+ PCs do not currently support Image Super Resolution.

-## What can I do with the Windows App SDK and Image Super Resolution?
+## What can I do with Image Super Resolution?

-Use the new AI Image Super Resolution features in the Windows App SDK to sharpen images and sharpen images while scaling them.
+Use the new AI Image Super Resolution features in the Windows App SDK to sharpen and scale images.

-> [!NOTE]
-> Scaling is limted to a maximum factor of 8x (higher scale factors can introduce artifacts and compromise image accuracy).
+Scaling is limited to a maximum factor of 8x.
+Higher scale factors can introduce artifacts and compromise image accuracy.
 If either the final width or height is greater than 8x their original values, an exception will be thrown.

 ### Increase sharpness of an image

-This example shows how to change the scale (`targetWidth`, `targetHeight`) of an existing software bitmap image (`softwareBitmap`) and improve its sharpness (if you want to improve sharpness without scaling the image, specify the original image width and height).
+This example shows how to change the scale (`targetWidth`, `targetHeight`) of an existing software bitmap image (`softwareBitmap`) and improve the image sharpness.
+To improve sharpness without scaling the image, specify the original image width and height.

-1. First, we ensure the Image Super Resolution model is available by calling the IsAvailable method and waiting for the MakeAvailableAsync method to return successfully.
+1. Ensure the Image Super Resolution model is available by calling the `IsAvailable` method and waiting for the `MakeAvailableAsync` method to return successfully.

-1. Once the Image Super Resolution model is available, we create an object to reference it.
+2. Once the Image Super Resolution model is available, create an object to reference it.

-1. We then get the final image by submitting the original image and the targeted width and height of the final image to the model using the ScaleSoftwareBitmap method.
+3. The final image is returned by submitting the original image and the targeted width and height of the final image to the model using the `ScaleSoftwareBitmap` method.

 ```csharp
 using Microsft.Windows.Imaging;